 The UPMC Hillman Cancer Center Council, which includes 40 of Pittsburgh’s prominent leaders, provides advice and support to the executive management of UPMC Hillman Cancer Center.
-Council members serve as ambassadors to the community to promote the core missions of UPMC Hillman Cancer Center:
+Council members serve as ambassadors to the community to promote the work of UPMC Hillman.

 Council members annually recognize faculty, who have been nominated by their peers, for their commitment to improving the understanding of cancer biology or providing compassionate patient care; and staff, who have given outstanding service to UPMC Hillman Cancer Center.